Welcome to my webpage!

 We investigate how firing costs affect input choices and total factor productivity (TFP) by exploiting a labor reform in Belgium that increased firing costs of blue-collar workers relative to white-collar workers.
 Using a difference-in-differences design, we show that hiring and separations at blue-collar-intensive firms declined by 8 percent after the reform relative to white-collar-intensive firms.
 Moreover, blue-collar-intensive firms shifted workforce composition toward white-collar workers, offered fewer permanent contracts, and relied more on outsourced labor.
 We find no evidence of capital-intensive technology adoption and only little evidence of human capital investment.
 Ultimately, blue-collar-intensive firms experienced a 4.8 percent decline in TFP.

 Who gets publicly guaranteed loans?
-The effect of guarantee fees on loan allocation and pricing (the draft is currently being updated), with Ilia Samarin
+The effect of guarantee fees on loan allocation and pricing, with Ilia Samarin

 Strategically Small Firms and the Real Effects of Public Grants in a Crisis, with Mircea Epure and Amedeo Pugliese